phoenixperry/physical_computing_grad/week03/readme.md

 3.5 Attach a SERVO motor to your breadboard.
 Rotate the servo in one direction and then the other.
 Use the servo library included in Arduino

 3.6 Use a sensor of some kind (LDR or POTENTIOMETER) to control the position of the SERVO.
-In your write-up in Section 4 below, in addition to describing your testing and notes, describe how you might use this in a project.
+In your write-up in your analysis, in addition to describing your testing and notes, describe how you might use this in a project.

 3.7 Add a PWM-controlled LED pin to this setup and link the LEDs brightness to the rotation of the Servo motor. **Make a video of this.**